MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-configuration.md

 2. The branding logo.
 Required resolution is 300x300 pixels.
 Image should also be full bleed with no transparency.
 3. The list of countries where your solution is supported.
 Please use [ISO 3166 code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) to create the list (comma separated).
 4. Your MO Direct portal URI (localization is not supported).
 This should be a https address.
 Port numbers are not supported
-5. A notification URI (described in [Implementation](mobile-plans-implementation.md)).
+5. A notification URI.
 This should be a https address.
 Port numbers are not supported
 6. The ICCID range or ranges that you want to want to associate with *Mobile Plans*.

 <!--
 [//]: # (Removed for Phone Number Lookup.)
 [//]: # (7.
 MCC/MNC combinations for which you would like phone number lookup to direct to your mobile operator portal.)